Norfolk Millennium Trust for Carers

 How do I apply?

-Applications can be submitted at any time while the fund is open.
-Decisions are made on a 6 weekly cycle and completed applications will be taken forward for a decision at the next scheduled meeting.
+Decisions are made on a monthly cycle and completed applications will be taken forward for a decision at the next scheduled meeting.

 Where else can you get information and advice about carers?